Blog

 The Ripple Effect of Hydration

-Staying hydrated not only benefits your diabetes management, but it also has a ripple effect on your overall health and well-being.
+Staying hydrated not only benefits your diabetes management but also has a ripple effect on your overall health and well-being.

 Many individuals do not hydrate properly throughout the day and rely on dehydrating drinks, such as coffee or soda, which are not hydrating enough and may lead to many adverse health effects with long-term consumption.
 Even diet soda, which may not affect blood sugar levels, may elevate heart disease risk, promote arthritis, mental health problems, and speed aging.[14]